our asset classes

 When it comes to material assets, real estate is the most demanded asset class and therefore particularly important.
 Whether professional, semi-professional or private investors, real estate is part of the investment strategy for all investor groups.

 Long-term returns, low volatility and opportunities for value appreciation are equally valued by investors.
 Not all properties are the same.
 Experts recognize the differences and thus also the opportunities and risks from investment opportunities.
 Active asset management today secures the earnings opportunities of tomorrow.

 Why the LHI Group is your investment partner in the real estate asset class

 The LHI Group has more than 40 years of experience with real estate and is one of the leading investment and asset managers in Germany.

 The goal of each real estate investment is to maintain the value and realise potential increases in value.
 To achieve this one needs the necessary expertise of the real estate market, a broad network of partners as well as the experience, and the ability to identify potentials and risks at an early stage.
 All real estate experts are in-house at LHI and can meet all of these important criteria.

 Geographically, our focus is on investments in real estate in prime locations in large economic centres.
-Properties with office, retail and service use with interesting utilisation and yield concepts are our investment core.
-Investments are also made in residential and mixed-use buildings or in educational properties.
+Potential locations in B-, C- and D-Cities, properties with office, retail and service use with interesting utilisation and yield concepts are our investment core.

 of investments in the real estate asset class